RobustNLP/DeRTa/README.md

-🌰 Example for the whole training:
+🌰 Example for the whole process:
+You should first put the initial model to the dictionary 'llms'.
 ```
 cd data/train/
 python generate_training_data.py